Rust Refresher

 Learning Outcomes

-- Explain ownership and borrowing rules and demonstrate idiomatic Rust usage that prevents data races and dangling references.
+- Explain ownership, borrowing, and lifetimes precisely and demonstrate idiomatic Rust usage that prevents data races and dangling references.

-- Construct and manipulate tuples, enums, structs, and vectors, applying standard patterns for each data structure’s typical use case.
+- Construct and manipulate tuples, enums, structs, vectors, and hashmaps, applying standard patterns for each.

 Training Materials